 No matter where someone is from or how extensive his or her background is in wine tasting, there is one thing that all wine lovers have in common: they are fascinated – even moved – by the art of tasting wine.
 Wine is perhaps the only beverage in the world that is not simply consumed for sustenance.
 It is also an art that not many people can easily master.
-The different textures on one’s palate, the delectable aromas emanating from a glass, and the tear droplets left from swirling the wine create a unique experience that only wine can allow, leaving the taster wanting more.
+The different textures on the palate, the delectable aromas emanating from a glass, the tear droplets left from swirling the wine.
+Those things create a unique experience that only wine can allow, leaving the taster wanting more.

 A Brief History of Wine

 Wine is what is known as the “drink of the gods”, dating back to as early as 6000 B.C..
-Georgia, Iran and Greece were the firts countries that consumed wine, and around 4500 B.C. it finally arrived in Italian regions.
-Throughout its extensive and distinguished history, wine has been consumed in various ways by people of different social classes and backgrounds, giving rise to literary references to wine within the work of Homer and Aesop, as well as legends such as that of Cleopatra promising Marc Anthony that she would “drink the value of a province” by drinking a glass of wine with a pearl in it.
+Georgia, Iran and Greece were the firsts countries that consumed wine.
+It finally arrived in Italian regions around 4500 B.C..
+Throughout its history, wine has been consumed in various ways by people of different social classes and backgrounds.
+It has given rise to literary references to wine within the work of Homer and Aesop.
+Moreover, legends such as that of Cleopatra promising Marc Anthony that she would “drink the value of a province” by drinking a glass of wine with a pearl in it.

 William Shakespeare, Henry David Thoreau, and Benjamin Franklin are just a few influential figures in history who indulged in the art of wine drinking.
 Even Ernest Hemingway reveled in its beauty by saying: “Wine is one of the most civilized things in the world and one of the most natural things of the world that has been brought to the greatest perfection, and it offers a greater range for enjoyment and appreciation than, possibly, any other purely sensory thing”.
 Considering wine’s significant presence and progressive impact upon different cultures across the world, it begs the question: where does wine stand in society today?